OthankQ/100-days-of-code/r1-log.md

 ### R2D84

 Learned about how to put a searchbar and make it query for searched items.
 Bit confused.
 Might have to go back to it for a few more times.

+### R2D85

+Set up a Django project to start my own blogging site.
+Also brushed upon SQL commands to start my studies on data viz and data science.